Ambulatory Medicine

 • Pre-Clinic Conference

 Faculty members at all three clinic sites present a topic weekly prior to each continuity clinic session.
-Presentations are created by residents and are curated by Brown faculty in order to ensure they are high quality, participatory, and highly relevant to our residents, and cover topics relevant to ambulatory medicine.
-Topics include how to manage various ambulatory conditions, review of quality metrics and how to manage a panel of patients, and introductions to various aspects of systems-based care.
+Presentations are created by residents in partnership with faculty, and are curated by a team of faculty members in order to ensure they are high quality, participatory, and highly relevant to our residents, and cover topics relevant to ambulatory medicine.
+Topics include how to manage various ambulatory conditions, reviews of quality metrics and how to manage a panel of patients, and introductions to various aspects of systems-based care.

 • Ambulatory Noon Conference